This is part of a FAQ series! Please share and comment if you found any of these articles helpful 🙂

 If you have any background on sampling, you will know what I mean.
 But I digress…

-Long story short, I desired so badly to make my own beats but had no idea where to start.
+Long story short, I wanted to make beats but had no idea where to start.
 I didn’t know what I would even need to start.

 So I drove to the Sam Ashe on Capital Blvd.
 In Raleigh N.C., marched up to the salesman and loudly exclaimed, after no greeting whatsoever, “I WANNA MAKE BEATS!”